burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 22. In C++, an `inline` function, in terms of code, can have an address and static variables inside.
 In C, it is not allowed.

-23. In C99, the compiler must see the function definition, i.e., the function should be defined so that it is inlined in ```*.h```.
+23. In C99, the compiler must see the function definition, i.e., the function should be defined so that it is `inline` in ```*.h```.
 The compiler can choose to actually what to do:
 * inline calls
 * not inline
 * partially inline.